agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 7 mins

+---

 **Claim**: There is no reason that such thresholds should not apply to people outside high-income countries.

-Someone can say "cows fart", is the reason.
-How will you test it is not. you can't test reasons.
-You can check facts.
-But you can't check vague stuff like reasons...
-So waht can you test?

-It's not moral
+**re-write Claim**: It's not moral that such thresholds should not apply to people outside high-income countries.

-If all lives are equal irrespective of race caste or whatever, then the same poverty line should apply.
+**Note**: If all lives are equal irrespective of race caste or whatever, then the same poverty line should apply. but how is this an example.
+It's just a "reason" and "explanation" that one accepts or not.

-**re-write Claim**: skip
+**Failed**

+---

-**Claim**: It is very difficult for direct funding of programmatic aid to lift people out of poverty.
+**Claim**: It is very difficult for direct funding of programmatic aid to lift people out of poverty, on this more expansive definition of poverty line.

 **re-write Claim**: Cash transfers required per year is 10 times higher with the case of eliminating higher poverty line of 35`$` per day,